calimero-network/core/crates/store/README.md

 fulfill, it doesn't prescribe how these operations should be implemented.
 This abstraction allows the library to support different storage backends without changing the core logic of the store system.
-Currently, the library provides an implementation for [RocksDB][], a high-performance key-value store, but the design allows for easy addition of other backends in the future.
+Currently, the library provides an implementation for [RocksDB][RocksDB], a high-performance key-value store, but the design allows for easy addition of other backends in the future.

 ### Key structure